samshum90/Hotel_Technika_React_Redux_Firebase/README.md

       *Features Firebase authentication
       *Redux for global state management
-      *Fully built with mordern React features using hooks such as useState, useEffects, useSelector and useDispatch
+      *Fully built with mordern React features using hooks such as useState, useEffects, useSelector and useDispatch *Material UI was used for all the styling

 ### Project setup